Aspireship provides on-demand training in SaaS sales through an online portal, and graduates of the program receive assistance with job placement.

-The original pricing section, the Free version and the Pro version are presented side by side.
-Users interpreted these as two distinct programs, but didn't understand the difference, other than the price.
+In the original pricing section, the Free version and the Pro version are presented side by side, as shown here.
+Users interpreted these as two distinct programs.

-We created a low-fidelity prototype that reduced the section to its most basic visual components.
-The two Free and Pro Get Started buttons from the original site design both lead to the same page.
+We created a low-fidelity prototype that simplified the section to its most basic visual components.

-User testing revealed that the structure of how the information was presented lead users to make an incorrect assumption about the relationship between the two sections.
+User testing revealed that the layout of this design lead users to make an incorrect assumption about the services.

-Through this iterative testing and refinement, a story began to emerge, one that anticipated questions that users would ask, and presented them the right information at the right time.
+Through iterative testing and refinement of the new design a story began to emerge, one that anticipated questions and presented relevant information at just the right time.

-We built an interactive version of the final design that was presented to the client.
+I created an interactive version of the final design using Figma.
+You're welcome to view it here: